12vblanco/Hooks/README.md

 A simple excercise using useState hook to create a button that will display or hide a counter with an increment and decrement function.

 Another button to show/hide a form that updates the information on the cards.

+# useEfect

+Just a counter with a text updated with useEffect